-Using the sedimentary record, I study how mountain belts and ocean basins evolve in response to external forces such as climate, tectonics, and sea level change.
+Using sediment and the sedimentary record, we study how mountain belts and ocean basins evolve in response to external forces such as climate, tectonics, sea level change, and human impacts.

 1. Relationships between tectonics (mountain building) and sedimentary basin evolution

-2. Sedimentology, stratigraphy, and paleoenvironment of deep-water (ocean) depositional environments
+2. Sedimentology, stratigraphy, and paleoenvironmental conditions of deep-water (ocean) depositional environments

 3. Siliciclastic sediment routing from 'source-to-sink' (mountains to oceans)

 *** Malkowski begins a new faculty position at the University of Texas - Austin, Jackson School of Geosciences in Fall 2021 ***

 Sustainable Sand: Finding the delicate balance between 'seds and society'